 If the objection is raised by someone against the applicant, the letter is sent to both the partiesand they are called to be heard by the registrar.Upon hearing if the objection is rejected, the application is permitted for scrutiny and the discrepancy procedure is followed.

 However,in case the objection is not resolved, the application is rejected, and a rejection letter is sent to the applicant.
 For such an applicant, the copyright registration procedure ends here.

 Step 3: Registration

 The last step in this process can be termed as Copyright Registration for Artistic work.
-In this step, the Registrar might ask for more information and documents.
+In this step, the Registrar might ask for more information and necessary papers.
 Once the Registrar, is completely satisfied with the copyright claim made by the applicant, he will enter the details of the copyright into the register of copyrights and issue a certificate of registration.
 The process of registration for Artistic copyright completeswhen the applicant is issued the Extracts of the Register of Copyrights (ROC).

 What is the Duration of Timelines associated with Copyright for Artistic Work?

 The duration of the copyright artistic works is valid up to the life of the artist + 70 years.

 Copyright lasts until the work is first published to a span of the life of the artist + 70 years.

 Note-*From 1 January 2019, the duration of copyrighted art is the same for both published and unpublished works.